Franchise Tax Overview

 - certain grantor trusts, estates of natural persons and escrows;

-- real estate mortgage investment conduits (REMICs) and certain real estate investment trusts (REITs); and/or
+- real estate mortgage investment conduits (REMICs) and certain real estate investment trusts (REITs); or

 - unincorporated political committees that are organized under the Election Code or the provisions of the Federal Election Campaign Act of 1971 (2 U.S.C.
 Section 431 et seq.).
 (Effective for reports originally due on or after Jan.
 1, 2012.)

-The tax base is the taxable entity's margin.
-Margin should equal the least of three calculations based on eligibility:
+The tax base is the taxable entity's margin, except for entities that file the EZ Computation.
+Margin equals the least of four calculations based on eligibility:

 - total revenue minus cost of goods sold;

-Total revenue is determined based on revenue amounts reported for federal income tax minus statutory exclusions.
+Total revenue is determined from revenue amounts reported for federal income tax minus statutory exclusions.
 Exclusions from revenue include the following:

 - dividends and interest from federal obligations, Schedule C dividends, foreign royalties and dividends under Section 78 and Sections 951-964 of the Internal Revenue Code;